Griffon0129/DF_CivNobelsMod/README.md

-I know there are a lot of jokes about nobels, but I kind of like them so I want to add/modify them in dwarfs a bit.
+I know there are a lot of jokes about nobels, but I kind of like them so I want to add/modify them in dwarf's civ a bit.